B4rtDC/MaxEntropyGraphs.jl/paper.md

 consistently and often substantially faster at fixed-point parameter computation, with the gap widening as the number of distinct constraints grows (\autoref{fig:ubcm}, \autoref{fig:bicm}), and at model construction (\autoref{fig:crwcm}).
-For the gradient-based (quasi-Newton) solver it is faster on the binary configuration models.
+At the largest undirected benchmark (250,000 nodes, 1,044 distinct degrees) the fixed point solves the model in tens of milliseconds versus $\sim\!90$ s for each of `NEMtropy`'s routines; the quasi-Newton comparison is omitted at that scale because neither implementation's quasi-Newton routine converges there within the shared iteration budget, and reporting a time for a solver that has not converged would be meaningless.
+For the gradient-based (quasi-Newton) solver it is faster on the binary configuration models at the remaining scales.
 For the bipartite model it is somewhat slower, but returns a markedly more accurate solution: given identical solver settings (a $10^{-8}$ tolerance, at most 1000 iterations, and a degree-based initial guess), `MaxEntropyGraphs.jl` reproduces the imposed degree sequence to a maximum error of $\sim\!10^{-9}$ on